 Mission Vision & History

-Hope House is a proud member agency of United Way of Central Louisiana
+Hope House is a proud member agency of United Way of Central Louisiana and the Central Louisiana Continuum of Care (CoC).

 Everyone served by Hope House will become actively engaged role models demonstrating self – determination, responsibility, and good citizenship.